raspberrypilearning/music-maker/en/step_3.md

 title: My instrument only plays one note
 ---

-Add as many different colours as you want notes.
-Sometimes when you have very similar shades of colour, it may recognize it as the same colour (and therefore note).
+Add as many different colours as notes wanted.
+Sometimes when you have very similar shades of colour, it may recognize them as the same colour (and therefore play the same note).

 --- /collapse ---

 --- collapse ---
 ---
-title: The music plays too quickly or too slow
+title: The music plays too quickly or too slowly
 ---

 You can change the length of time that a note plays for, and for the time between notes.
-In your `play note:`{:class='block3myblocks'} block adjust the `beats`{:class='block3myblocks'} and `rest`{:class='block3myblocks'} values.
+In your `play note:`{:class='block3myblocks'} block, adjust the `beats`{:class='block3myblocks'} and `rest`{:class='block3myblocks'} values.
 Increase them to slow down the music, and decrease them to speed it up.

 --- /collapse ---